Last updated: May 6, 2026

 - Who can use it: Adults who want enrichment, discussion, and social learning rather than a diploma.

-- How to apply or sign up: Join through each program’s website and review current session fees before you pay.
+- How to apply or sign up: Join through each program’s website and review the current session fees before you pay.

-UGA Extension and county community workshops
+UGA Extension and county workshops

 - Who can use it: Anyone, including older adults in rural counties.

-- How it helps: Extension can be especially useful when your local senior center offers very little.
+- How it helps: Extension can be useful when your local senior center offers very little.
 Some events are free, while others are low-cost.

 Community college tuition waivers, reduced tuition, audits, or senior discounts